italia/daf-docs/installation/local/devVM.rst

  http://datipubblici-private.daf.test.it

-At the first access you click on to the button "Registati" to sign up.
+When you access for the first time, click on the button "Registrati" to sign up.
-After the registration access to freeIpa, search your account and add to your user groups "daf_admins" Now logout and login to DAF - Dataportal to see admin feature
+After the registration, access the FreeIpa, search for your account and add it to your user groups "daf_admins".
+Now, log out and log in again to DAF - Dataportal to see the admin features.